jhudsl/tidyversecourse/manuscript/prediction.md

 10 <split [526/58]> Fold10 <tibble [40 × 6]> <tibble [0 × 1]>
 ```

-See [the tune getting started guide ](https://tidymodels.github.io/tune/articles/getting_started.html){target="_blank"} for more information about implementing this in `tidymodels`.
+See [the tune getting started guide ](https://tidymodels.github.io/tune/articles/getting_started.html) for more information about implementing this in `tidymodels`.

 If you wanted more control over this process you could specify the different possible options for `mtry` and `min_n` in the `tune_grid()` function using the `grid_*()` functions of the `dials` package to create a more specific grid.

-Be default the values for the hyperparameters being tuned are chosen semi-randomly (meaning that they are within a range of reasonable values but still random).
+By default the values for the hyperparameters being tuned are chosen semi-randomly (meaning that they are within a range of reasonable values but still random).

 Now we can use the `collect_metrics()` function again to take a look at what happened with our cross validation tests.
 We can see the different values chosen for `mtry` and `min_n` and the mean `rmse` and `rsq` values across the cross validation samples.